“Light is the most important person in the picture.”

 The interplay of light and dark in a composition creates tension and balance, harmony and movement, and transforms an arrangement of unmoving objects into dynamic characters that each play a role in the story that my paintings tell.
 My greatest desire is for viewers to experience the moment of inspiration when the mind stands still and is able to perceive the radiance and grace of the natural world.

 Currently, my art is displayed in public spaces such as the Strand Theater in Boston, as well as private collections around the globe.
-I enjoy participating in many shows organized by the Oil Painters of America, Marblehead Arts Association (MAA), Wellesley Society of Artists, and the Newton Art Association.
+I enjoy participating in many shows organized by the Oil Painters of America, Marblehead Arts Association (MAA), Wellesley Society of Artists, and the Newburyport Art Association.
 I have also exhibited at the King Hooper Mansion in Marblehead as well as the Il Décor Gallery in Boston, and was honored to win 1st place at the 2016 Spring Juried show at the MAA.